Garmelon/forst/API.md

 # The Forst API

 A client communicates with a Forst server using JSON packets over one or more WebSocket connections.
-A normal client does not need more than one connection, but can still use more if it is more convenient (e.g. multiple browser tabs).
+While a single connection should usually suffice, some clients may prefer multiple connections (e.g. multiple browser tabs).

 <!-- Implementing a client should be easy, especially implementing a bot. -->
 <!-- The API must be usable in the context of a web browser. -->